AhmedAl-Deeb/AirTrafficTracker/README.md

 ## Description

 This project powers **Air Traffic Tracker (ATT)**, a sleek, real‑time flight tracking web app available at [https://attracker.live](https://attracker.live).
-Users can search and explore live flight information, aircraft details and airline data—giving an interactive view of global air traffic.
+Users can search and explore live flight information, aircraft details and airline data giving an interactive view of global air traffic.

 Built with a focus on performance, clarity and modern UX, ATT aims to deliver: